Democrats push impeachment rules package through House

 The Judiciary Committee would then decide whether to recommend that the House impeach Trump.

-According to the rules for hearings, Republicans could only issue subpoenas for witnesses to appear if the entire panel approved them — in effect giving Democrats veto power.
+Republicans could only issue subpoenas for witnesses to appear if the committees holding the hearings approve them — in effect giving Democrats veto power.

 Attorneys for Trump could participate in the Judiciary Committee proceedings.
 But in a bid for leverage, panel Chairman Jerrold Nadler, D-N.Y., would be allowed to deny “specific requests” by Trump representatives if the White House continued refusing to provide documents or witnesses sought by Democratic investigators.

-Note: This story has been corrected to say poster showed St. Basil’s, not Kremlin.